How to Afford a CAC Workshop

 Scholarships

-Several $350 scholarships are awarded annually based on need.
-Funds for scholarships come from the previous year’s Gallery sales.
+Several $500 scholarships are awarded annually based on need.
+Funds for scholarships are made possible by donations from generous donors in our community.
 Your application explains your situation and the committee decides.
-Fill out a confidential application in January after the schedule is posted.
-If awarded, in February you receive a special code to reduce your registration costs.
+Fill out a confidential application by the deadline in February.
+If awarded, you'll receive a special code to reduce your registration costs.
 Priority goes to students who can take what they’ve learned back to their community, or students who do not have ready access to art making support.
-Anyone is eligible to apply.
+Apply here.

 Sometimes students find a local arts organization to fund part of their costs, or a grant from an arts council such as RACC if you are in Portland.
 Some students have found ‘angel’ sponsors who fronted some or all of the costs.
 Rather than waiting for an inheritance, some students have approached a relative to be their financial sponsor.
 If they prefer, your funder can make a direct donation to CAC 501C3 for funding in your name.
 If you are working, check with your HR department for professional development funds.